Ant2210/project2/README.md

 ### Manual Testing

 Extensive testing was carried out throughout the life cycle of this project.
 As well as all of the documented testing below I asked friends and family to use the site and tell me what was and wasn't working.
+I worked through the game click and checking each feature and function by one and looked for anything that wasn't working or that was logging an error in the console.

+Had I given myself more time I would have liked to have implemented some automated testing using Jest and is certainly something I will look to implement in future projects.

+In practice and for production code a combination of both manual and automated testing is important.
+Automated testing can provide fast results especially across large applications whilst manual testing adds the human element and is more adept at spotting things like intuitiveness of the design.
+Utilising both can ensure high levels of quality and reliability of web applications.

 ### Bugs